Aircraft Injury, Death Claims & Other Losses

 At Carter Capner, we understand the complication of aircraft compensation.
 Passengers injured at airports and in-flight are subject to special compensation rules and jurisdictional issues.
 International airline passengers may have to navigate international conventions.
 Different rules apply to domestic airlines, charter flights, private aircraft and recreational flying (such as helicopters and hot air balloons).
 Additionally, surviving family members have compensation rights in the case of fatalities.

-If you’ve been injured in an aviation accident, Carter Capner has specialist airplane accident lawyers that help (including cases involving fatal injuries).
+If you’ve been injured in an aviation or recreational aircraft accident, Carter Capner has specialist airplane accident lawyers that help (including cases involving fatal injuries).
 Or if you have been injured during a holiday, find more information about travel accidents here.

 Who Can Claim